chetannaik/question_answering_system/README.md

 #### Example
-The following image gives some intuition on how and why structural alignment heps question answering.
+The following image gives some intuition on how and why structural alignment helps question answering.

 ![Frame Alignment](img/frame_alignment.png)